impress-org/support-manual/documentation/management.md

 {% hint style="info" %}
 **Pro Tip**
-It's important that the feedback you have from Canny is enough to create this task.
+It's important that the feedback is thorough enough to create this task.
 If it isn't, you need to go back to those who provided the feedback to get more insight.
 {% endhint %}

 ### Assigning Tasks